With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 For conforming loans backed by Fannie/Freddie, it used to be known as the Home Affordable Refinance Program (HARP).
-Today it’s called a HIRO refinance, which is short for high-LTV refinance option.

 There are rules that apply, such as clean mortgage payment history, loan seasoning, and minimum LTVs, but it should be easier than a traditional refinance and provide payment relief.

 And most banks, brokers, and lenders out there offer these programs.

 12. Why do I need to pay for title insurance again?